Medical Board of Australia - Collection statement for Notification (complaint)

 How we collect personal information

-Personal information means information or opinion about an identified individual (or an individual who is reasonably identifiable).
+Personal information means information and/or opinion about an identified individual (or an individual who is reasonably identifiable).

-If you do not provide us with your personal information, there may be some limitations to progressing the matter you notify us about (refer to the How to Submit a concern page for more information).
+If you do not provide us with your personal information, there may be some limitations to progressing the information you have provided (refer here for more information).

 Why we collect personal information

-The personal information you provide when making a notification:
+The personal information you provide in the form:

 • helps us decide whether we need to progress the concerns you have raised about the practitioner and if we need to take any action to prevent future risks;

-• may be required by the National Law to investigate a matter and take further action;
+• may be needed under the National Law to investigate a matter and take further action;

-• may be used to contact you for further information, to provide you with regular updates on the progress of your concerns, or to support you through the notification process (including through any support services which may be facilitated by us);
+• may be used to contact you for further information and to give you regular updates on the progress of your concerns;

-• may be disclosed to other parties involved in the notifications process (including the practitioner, the practitioner’s legal representative and insurer, and a panel or tribunal making a decision in relation to the notification); and
+• may be disclosed to other parties involved in the notifications process (including the registered health practitioner, the practitioner’s legal representative and insurer, and a panel and/or tribunal when making a decision about the notification); and

 • may otherwise be used for purposes that are reasonably necessary for us to conduct our normal functions and activities.

-• the practitioner or their legal representative for the purpose of assessing and managing the notification;
+• the practitioner and/or their legal representative for the purpose of assessing and managing the notification;

-• another entity with a responsibility for handling complaints or notifications about health practitioners; investigators; third parties (where this is required for an investigation); tribunals, panels and experts (such as performance and health assessors) where this is required to help us to decide whether action is required in response to the information or complaint;
+• investigators or third parties exercising functions relating to law enforcement or the regulation of health practitioners or health services within Australia and overseas; panels and experts (such as performance and health assessors) where this is needed to help us to decide whether action is necessary in response to the information or complaint;

-• entities and persons outside Australia if, for example, the notification relates to a practitioner who practices, or has practiced, overseas;
+• entities and persons outside Australia if, for example, the notification relates to a health practitioner who practises, or has practised, overseas;

 • third party IT support providers who may also access our information systems remotely and this may involve access to personal information.
 Some of these third parties are located in countries outside Australia.
 Those countries include Japan, Canada and the United States of America.
 In all cases, we seek to share the minimum amount of personal data necessary.

-National Boards and Ahpra are committed to protecting your personal and sensitive information in accordance with the Privacy Act.
-Where Ahpra uses third parties, we require the third parties to comply with the Privacy Act 1988 (Cth).
+We are committed to protecting your personal and sensitive information in accordance with the Privacy Act.
+Where we use third parties, we require the third parties to comply with the Privacy Act 1988 (Cth).

-Where necessary, we may provide personal information about a notifier to the practitioner.
+Where necessary, we may provide personal information about a notifier to the health practitioner.

 We accept notifications made anonymously or by using a false name (‘pseudonym’).